millette/oca/README.md

 # OpenClipArts, a work in progress

-`oca` is an SVG browser for the original `openclipart` project.
+The [oca project](https://github.com/millette/oca) is an SVG browser for the original `openclipart` project.
 Since <https://openclipart.org/> has been down for over 6 months, I thought I'd give it a shot.
+You can have a look at the demo: <http://oca.waglo.com/>.

 ## Requirements